kucingselfie/kucingselfie.github.io/about.md

 permalink: /about/
 ---

-a kid who love to learn and grow.
+a kid who love to learn and grow. comics lover.
+90's.